jon373/learnnihongo/README.md

-# nihongo_app
+# NihonGo

-A new Flutter project.
+Just a simple hardcoded type of App to learn some vocabs, kanji etc.

 ## Getting Started

-This project is a starting point for a Flutter application.
+For a user who is learning a Nihongo.

 A few resources to get you started if this is your first Flutter project: